doomvox/raku-study/notes/meeting_2022jun05.md

         1.  <https://github.com/doomvox/raku-study/tree/main/bin/2022may22>

-<a id="org03905d8"></a>
+<a id="org06d71ce"></a>

 ### topics

+1.  perl

     1.  perl 5.36 is out, showing some nice progress

+        1.  features:

-    1.  e.g. has basic sub sigs, no longer "experimental"
+            1.  basic sub sigs, no longer "experimental"

+            2.  more flexible for loops, getting raku-ish

         2.  the psc has clarified they're committed to backwards compatibility (within reason)

         3.  no published criteria for when they'll declare "Perl 7"

             1. I'm pretty sure it's waiting on Corina

             2.  (ovid's guess is that could be a few years)

 2.  continuing adventures with move/copy/rename